Yogeshpisal216/Shell_Scripting/README.md

 # Shell_Scripting
-This is for creating script to run automated task in Linux.
+This is for adding script to run automated task in Linux.